bavanDA/yes-chef-app-test/README.md

 3. Ensure you're on the [latest Node version](https://nodejs.org/en/download)

-4. Create your `.env` file in the root folder and add your environment variables here (should look like `.env`).
-A MongoDB connection string and Spoonacular API key should be added.
+4. Create your `.env` file in the config folder and add your environment variables here (should look like `./config/.env`).
+Take a look at .env.example to see what env variables you need.

+5. For the Spoonacular API Key, make sure to create a (spoonacular account)[https://spoonacular.com/food-api/console#Plan] and create your own spoonacular api key.

-5. To run the project (client and server) run `npm start` in root
+6. To run the project (client and server) run `npm start` in root

 ## MVP requirements